myntra/golimit/README.md

 5. Use as Go module

-    If application is in golang.
-Golimit can be used as module directly instead of deploying as separate process.
+    If application is in golang, golimit can be used as module directly instead of deploying as separate process.

     To install library: